-Remember opening a fresh box of 64 Crayola crayons?
+Remember opening a new box of 64 Crayola crayons?
 Anything was possible with all those choices.
 Today’s options for nail color, like that new box of crayons, are virtually limitless.
-And best of all, many of them are perfect to freshen up your look after 40.
+And best of all, many of them are perfect for freshening up your look after 40.

-If your routine manicure is looking rather dated, then why not try one of these top Summer Nail Trends for 2013:
+If your routine manicure is looking somewhat dated, then why not try one of these fun nail trends.

 Pastels are always a great summer look, and in 2013 nail color trends include a variety of corals and pinks.
-Don’t be afraid to experiment with great alternatives like shades of lavender, mint green and sky blue.
-These shades look really good on active-length natural nails.
-(For fun you can visit www.opi.com and visit the “Try on this color” tab to virtually try on some of these new shades)
+Don’t be afraid to experiment with great alternatives like lavender, mint green, and sky blue shades.
+These shades look good on active-length natural nails.
+(For fun, you can visit www.opi.com and visit the “Try on this color” tab to virtually try on some of these new shades)

 2. Neutrals and white

 This year’s neutrals range from nude to sheer tints of beige and gray; crisp white made its way to designer runways and red carpets.
-These more natural-looking colors are perfect if you like to keep things simple, and they work well for both every day and evening occasions.
+These more natural-looking colors are perfect if you like to keep things simple and work well for everyday and evening occasions.